bsakbar/data-structures/Final_Assignments/README.md

  this.mkan= {};
     this.mkan.S = location;
  ```
- 3. colors of photo *(I used illustrator Eye-Drop tool to get the color code)*.
+ 3. colors of photo *(I used illustrator eyedropper tool to get the color code)*.
  ```javascript
  if (colors != null) {
         this.colors = {};